BS Physics (Stanford University); PhD in Physics (University of California at Santa Cruz)

-During the 1980s Doyne was an Oppenheimer Fellow and the founder of the Complex Systems Group at Los Alamos National Laboratory.
-While a graduate student in the 1970s he built the first wearable digital computer, which was successfully used to predict the game of roulette.
-He was a founder of Prediction Company, a quantitative automated trading firm that was sold to the United Bank of Switzerland in 2006.
-In addition to his positions at Oxford, Doyne is also External Professor at the Santa Fe Institute.
+During the 1980s I was an Oppenheimer Fellow and the founder of the Complex Systems Group at Los Alamos National Laboratory.
+While a graduate student in the 1970s I built the first wearable digital computer, which was successfully used to predict the game of roulette.
+I was a founder of Prediction Company, a quantitative automated trading firm that was sold to the United Bank of Switzerland in 2006.
+In addition to my positions at Oxford, I am also External Professor at the Santa Fe Institute.

-Doyne’s current research is in economics, including agent-based modeling, financial instability and technological progress.
-His past research includes complex systems, dynamical systems theory, time series analysis and theoretical biology.
+My current research is in economics, including agent-based modelling, financial instability and technological progress.
+My past research includes complex systems, dynamical systems theory, time series analysis and theoretical biology.